recumbent/ddd-2020/PITCHME.md

 ![Continous Delivery](images/Continuous-Delivery.jpg)

-Note'
+Note:

-This leads us to the principals in Continuous Delivery by Jez Humble and Dave Farley that we build and package _once_ and deploy to multiple environments as needed but that we always deploy in the same way whether it be to the dev environment or to staging or to production.
-And that we automate.
-Everything.
-We automate things to make them trivially repeatable and that has to include deployment.
+- This leads us to the principals in Continuous Delivery by Jez Humble and Dave Farley that we build and package _once_ and deploy to multiple environments as needed but that we always deploy in the same way whether it be to the dev environment or to staging or to production.
+- I could talk off the cuff about this all day and will happily do so over beers but a key principal is...

 ---